andyprasetya/lynx/README.md

 </p>

 # Lynx
-Lynx is an OpenLayers-based webmap, with geospatial vector CRUD capabilities
+Lynx is a simple OpenLayers-based webmap, with geospatial vector data CRUD capabilities